Loops docs

 await step.do("Send a notification", async () => {

-// Connector + output — your HTTP call; this is the outward result
+// Tool + output — your HTTP call; this is the outward result

 await fetch("https://api.example.com/send-notification", {